-Eliza from the Philippines writes in: “Pastor John, thank you for your episode on praising others but not flattering them [episode #719].
+Eliza from the Philippines writes in: “Pastor John, thank you for your episode on praising others but not flattering them.
 The flip side of flattery is where I find myself.
 In receiving encouragement, I immediately question motives and assume that people are praising me only in order to get something from me (which is flattery, as you described).
 So how do I receive praise from others without doubting their motives?”

-And the very least that Paul means when he says love believes all things and hopes all things, the very least that he means is that we should not be unduly suspicious about other people’s motives.
+And the very least that Paul means when he says “love believes all things” and “hopes all things” — the very least — that he means is that we should not be unduly suspicious about other people’s motives.
 Love hopes for the best from people, not the worst.
 Love does to others what we would have done to us.
 And we don’t like people to second-guess our motives.
 You don’t like it when people impute to you motives that are not there, so you shouldn’t do that to others either.

 She probably already knows this, but we needed to put Bible behind it.
-So what can we do?
-If we find ourselves feeling these sinful suspicions when someone complements or praises us, I can think of at least four simple things:
+So what can we do if we find ourselves feeling these sinful suspicions when someone complements or praises us?
+I can think of at least four simple things.

-So increase your own habit of praising others whenever there is real reason to praise them just because you enjoy spilling over with admiration that you feel.
+So increase your own habit of praising others whenever there is real reason to praise them, just because you enjoy spilling over with admiration that you feel.
 And let thankfulness overflow to God when somebody does something good in your presence.
 Speak it out.
 And maybe the more you form the habit of praising others this way, the less you will automatically assume others would do anything differently for you.

-I am really preaching to myself when I say that, because I think most of the times when I am reading negative things into people, it is because I have seen them in myself and I suspect if I felt them, they are feeling them.
+I am really preaching to myself when I say that, because I think most of the times when I am reading negative things into people, it is because I have seen them in myself, and I suspect if I felt them, they are feeling them.
 That is where that came from.